rook/rook/design/ceph/object/admin-ops.md

   name: my-store
 spec:
 ...
-+  # [OPTIONAL] Required if admin api is disabled for given RGW instance and served by diffrent CephObjectStore
++  # [OPTIONAL] Required if admin api is disabled for given RGW instance and served by different CephObjectStore
 +  adminOpsInstanceName: "my-store-admin"
 +  # [OPTIONAL]
 +  multiInstance: